thesigns/FizzBuzz/README.md

 # FizBuzz
- A program to output the first 100 FizzBuzz numbers.
+ A very simple program to output the first 100 FizzBuzz numbers.